Omoleen/openfabric-test/readme.md

 # NLP Chatbot about Science
 This is the answer to the task given to create an NLP chatbot about science.
-After considering different options, I decided to build a question and answering chatbot model.
+After considering different options, I decided to build a question answering chatbot model.
 To do so, I used datasets from Science Question Answering (ScienceQA) and Textbook Question Answering (TQA).
 Although I gathered 30,000+ questions and answers from these sources, I had to clean the dataset due to the presence of images and questions that required options.
 In the end, I was left with a total of 16,504 questions, which I used for the NLP chatbot.

 The datasets used and the code used to clean them are available in the Datasets folder.
 The cleaned dataset that was used for the chatbot is available as total.csv.
 The chatbot code is available in chatbot.py.

-To calculate the similarity between the questions asked to the questions in my dataset, I used TDIFVectorizer and cosine similarity.
+To calculate the similarity between the questions asked to the questions in my dataset, I used cosine similarity.

+# PLEASE RUN THE APP WITH THE DOCKERFILE TO AVOID ISSUES!

 # Screenshots: